Cedric Benson: Professional baseball career

 Benson was drafted by the Los Angeles Dodgers in the 12th round (370th overall) of the 2001 MLB Draft.
-While Benson did not play in the major leagues, he spent his time with the Dodgers playing in their summer league at Vero Beach.
+While Benson did not play in the major leagues, he spent his time with the Dodgers' summer league team in Vero Beach, Florida.
 He also played with the Gulf Coast League Dodgers.
-In 25 at-bats he had 5 hits, 1 run, 3 doubles, 2 triples, and 2 RBIs.
+In 25 at-bats, he had five hits, one run, three doubles, two triples and two RBI.

 NFL career statistics

 Personal life

-Benson's cousin, Aaron, played linebacker for the University of Texas from 2010–2013, but gave up the sport in his redshirt senior year.
+Benson's cousin Aaron played linebacker for the University of Texas from 2010 to 2013, but abandoned the sport in his redshirt senior year.

 Benson had celiac disease and attributed his adoption of a gluten-free diet to giving him more energy.

 After his NFL career, Benson became a loan originator.

 Legal troubles

 2008 arrests

 Before the start of the 2008 season, Benson was arrested for allegedly operating a boat while intoxicated and resisting arrest.
-On May 3, 2008, the incident occurred near Austin, Texas, by the Lower Colorado River Authority during a late night safety inspection.
-The official police report cited that Benson had failed a field sobriety test, and became hostile towards the police.
-The officers arrested Benson, and proceeded to use pepper-spray after he forcefully resisted arrest.
-Benson was later detained for the night, and charged with boating while intoxicated and resisting arrest.
+On May 3, 2008, the incident occurred near Austin, Texas by the Lower Colorado River Authority during a late-night safety inspection.
+The official police report cited that Benson had failed a field sobriety test and became hostile toward the police.
+The officers arrested Benson and employed pepper spray when he forcefully resisted arrest.
+Benson was later detained for the night and was charged with boating while intoxicated and resisting arrest.

-Benson later refuted the charges against him, and stated he requested to take a follow-up field sobriety test on land after failing the initial one.
-Benson had further accused the officers of abusing him, stating, “I’m not handcuffed.
-I’m not under arrest.
-I’m not threatening him.
-I’m not pushing him.
-I’m not touching him.
-And he sprays me right in the eye.”
-He also asserts that officers continuously struck his ankles and feet to prevent him from walking properly.
-A female passenger on Benson's boat also claimed to have witnessed the abuse and called her father out of fear for Benson's safety.
-Her fiancé, also on the boat, may have had dozens of pictures confirming Benson's account.

-Upon hearing about the incident, Bears' head coach Lovie Smith stated, “I haven’t had a chance to speak with Cedric yet, but anytime we’re talking about one of our players getting arrested, you’re disappointed in it,” and added “What we’re going to do from here, I’ll go back and try to get as much information as I possibly can and go from there.”
+Benson later refuted the charges against him and stated that he had requested to take a follow-up field sobriety test on land after failing the initial one.
+Benson had further accused the officers of abusing him, stating, "I'm not handcuffed.
+I'm not under arrest.
+I'm not threatening him.
+I'm not pushing him.
+I'm not touching him.
+And he sprays me right in the eye."
+He also asserted that officers continuously struck his ankles and feet to prevent him from walking properly.
+A female passenger on Benson's boat also claimed to have witnessed the abuse.
+Upon hearing about the incident, Bears head coach Lovie Smith stated, "I haven't had a chance to speak with Cedric yet, but anytime we're talking about one of our players getting arrested, you're disappointed in it" and added "What we're going to do from here, I'll go back and try to get as much information as I possibly can and go from there."